Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does

-A beta kernel estimator is used to create a smooth density estimate of both the positive and unlabeled ML probabilities, generating distributions over [$0 \dots1$], free of the problematic boundary biases of kernels (e.g. Gaussian) whose range extends outside that interval, adopting the approach of \cite{pulsnar_38}.
-Another problem with (faster) Gaussian kernel density implementations is that they often use polynomial approximations that can generate negative values in regions of low support, dramatically distorting $\alpha$ estimates.
-The beta PDF is as follows \cite{pulsnar_41}:
+A beta kernel estimator is used to create a smooth density estimate of both the positive and unlabeled ML probabilities, generating distributions over [$0 \dots1$], free of the problematic boundary biases of kernels (e.g. Gaussian) whose range extends outside that interval, adopting the approach of \citep{pulsnar_38}.
+Another problem with (faster) Gaussian kernel density implementations is that they often use polynomial approximations that can generate negative values in regions of low support, dramatically distorting $\alpha$ estimates, which require non-negative probability distribution estimates.
+The beta PDF is as follows \citep{pulsnar_41a}: